We're giving you the chance to win back the value of your meal - every time you dine this month!

 Gelupo, Soho

-Why: One of London’s most high-profile ice cream shops, Gelupo was founded in 2010 by Victor Hugo and chef Jacob Kennedy, who also runs neighbouring Italian restaurant Bocca di Lupo.
+Why: One of London’s most high-profile ice cream shops, Gelupo was founded in 2010 by Victor Hugo and chef Jacob Kenedy, who also runs neighbouring Italian restaurant Bocca di Lupo.
 Ice cream is churned fresh every day here and only natural flavours are added – think ricotta and sour cherry, blood orange, and bacio (milk chocolate with hazelnut).
 Be sure to check out the deli while you're there too, so you can bag some Italian cooking staples.

-7 Archer Street, W1D 7AU
+Where: 7 Archer Street, W1D 7AU

 Nardulli, Clapham